Why You Shouldn’t Let AI Write Your Book (But Should Still Use It)

 And more things that I extensively described in detail here.

-Readers who want authentic, unique, experience-filled novels aren’t going anywhere, and that’s something AI just can’t replace.
+What’s more, readers who want authentic, unique, experience-filled novels aren’t going anywhere, and that’s something AI just can’t replace.

 Comments